MaastrichtU-Library/tech-talk/_posts/2024-08-14-installing-iiif-with-omekas.md

     libjpeg-dev \
     libtiff-dev
 ```
+`libfreetype6-dev` is a dependency for the gd graphics processing library that Omeka S uses as PHP extension.
+The other ones are dependencies for other PHP extensions that Omeka S uses for compression or image processing.

 ### JPEG 2000 compatibility
 The default ImageMagick version in Ubuntu 20.04 lacks jp2 support, so we need to compile and install specific versions of
 ImageMagick, libvips and libopenjp2 to make it work.

 **If you're using Debian or a higher version of Ubuntu**, you might be able to install the versions from your OS's package
-manager directly and can probably continue with the next section **Configure Apache and PHP**.
+manager directly and can probably continue with the next section called **'Configure Apache and PHP'**.

 #### 1. Imagemagick
 Build ImageMagick with JP2 support: